moja-global/About_moja_global/CONTRIBUTING.md

 # moja global Contribution Guideline

-Thank you for helping.
-This is really great!

-Follow these steps to [Get Credit for Your Contribution](Contributing/How-to-Get-Credit-for-Your-Contribution.md)
+We're very glad that you're thinking about contributing to moja global.
+We welcome all contributions!

+Following are some general guidelines and instructions to assist you in contributing to our projects.

 ## Code of Conduct

-moja global and everyone participating in it is governed by the Contributor Covenant [Code of Conduct](CODE_OF_CONDUCT.md).
+moja global and everyone participating in it are governed by the Contributor Covenant [Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you agree to uphold this code.
 Please report unacceptable behavior to info@moja.global.
 If you want your report to be handled confidentially, please report to guy@moja.global.

-## FAQ and Other Questions

-* You can find FAQs on the [Wiki](https://github.com/moja-global/.github/wiki).
-* If you have a question about the code, submit [user feedback](Contributing/How-to-Provide-User-Feedback.md) in the relevant repository
-* If you have a general question about a project or repository or moja global, [join moja global](Contributing/How-to-Join-moja-global.md) and
-    * [submit a discussion](https://help.github.com/en/articles/about-team-discussions) to the project, repository or moja global [team](https://github.com/orgs/moja-global/teams)
-    * [submit a message](https://get.slack.help/hc/en-us/categories/200111606#send-messages) to the relevant channel on [moja global's Slack workspace](mojaglobal.slack.com).
-* If you have other questions, please write to info@moja.global

 ## How to Contribute
 Please write to info@moja.global if you would like to join a repo, the organisation on GitHub or the moja global SLACK workspace.